entralliance/entralliance.github.io/overview.rst

    The ENTR Runtime Docker image contains a reference implementation of the ENTR data stack showcasing how ENTR has made it feasible to distribute NREL's OpenOA (Open Operational Assessment) analytical methods

+The ENTR data stack is comprised of data warehousing packages, which are built to facilitate buildout and maintenance of relational data stores (i.e. databases and/or data warehouses), analytical packages, which contain user-facing code intended for use by analysts/data scientists, and example implementation environments, which provide examples of how to implement multiple packages within the ENTR data stack to illustrate patterns of use and to facilitate getting started.

 Data Warehousing Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^